JonTheBurger/JonTheBurger.github.io/_posts/2024-06-23-editing-godot-editor.md

 The docs even tell me I can build from within Visual Studio in the future.
 Neat!

+*_As a NeoVim snob, I am contractually obligated to tell you that I usually use neovim._

 # Adding a Button

 All I do is copy and edit the line: